 Cedar Loop Trail offers a one-mile journey through both the bay forest and sand ridge communities.
 Salters Lake Trail is a one mile, one way trail that connects the Bay Trail to Salters Lake.
 The trail passes through bay forest as well as sand ridge communities and ends at the shore of Salters Lake.

 Picnicking: A picnic is a great way to enjoy a day out-of-doors.
-More than 50 tables and eight grills are available at the picnic grounds.
+More than 50 tables and 15 grills are available at the picnic grounds.
 A grassy area, also available for picnicking, is adjacent to the beach where the shade of pine and cypress trees promises respite from the sun.
-The large covered picnic shelter, perfect for a large gathering, will accommodate up to 100 people.
+The covered picnic shelter, perfect for a large gathering, will accommodate up to 100 people.
 Use of the picnic shelter is free of charge unless reservations are requested.

 Swimming: Enjoy the aquatic activities offered by this cool, tea-colored lake.
 The sandy beach of Jones Lake is ideal for sunbathing and the shallow water is a swimmer’s delight.
 A fee is charge for swimming from Memorial Day weekend through Labor Day when lifeguards are on duty.
 A concession stand and bathhouse are located nearby.